petar-m/EventBrokerSlim/EventBrokerSlim/EventBrokerSlim-Persistence-Architecture.md

 ### AD-1: Fan-out at write time

-When `PublishAsync` is called, the persistence layer resolves all handler names registered for that event type from the local DI container and writes one independent record per handler name to the store.
+When `Publish` is called, the persistence layer resolves all handler names registered for that event type from the local DI container and writes one independent record per handler name to the store.
 The event is identified in the store by its name from `EventRegistry`, not its C# type name.

 **Why:** This mirrors exactly what the in-memory broker already does — every registered handler receives every event.
 Writing one record per handler at publish time means the store contains the full set of work the publishing instance knows about.
 Any instance with a matching handler registered will claim and process its records independently.
 Instances without a matching handler ignore those records.
 Records that no instance ever claims are eventually cleaned up by TTL and retention policies.